Jacksbariok/Model-Mismatch-Trade-offs-in-LMMSE-Estimation/README.md

 This project is provided for academic and research purposes.
 Please refer to the original paper for more details on the theory and methodology.

----

-Let me know if you'd like to add a `LICENSE` file or a `results/` folder with sample output plots.